wallacebrf/Synology-to-TrueNAS/README.md

   - all other settings can be as default
   - determine the user ID and group ID for `greylog`
 - create a new dataset for your greylog files and ensure the `greylog` user and group has access to it.
-- download the <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/greylog/docker-compose.yaml">doscker-compose.yaml</a>
+- download the <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/greylog/docker-compose.yaml">docker-compose.yaml</a>
   - find the line `- "OPENSEARCH_INITIAL_ADMIN_PASSWORD=SetPassw0rdL3ttersAndNumb3r5"` and update the initial admin password
-  - find the line `GRAYLOG_PASSWORD_SECRET: "ThisIsYourPassword" # CHANGE ME (must be at least 16 characters)!` and enter the pasword you created the checksum of
+  - find the line `GRAYLOG_PASSWORD_SECRET: "ThisIsYourPassword" # CHANGE ME (must be at least 16 characters)!` and enter the password you created the checksum of
   - find the line `GRAYLOG_ROOT_PASSWORD_SHA2: "7e57c8ce23901a99a143d640d695384d3b7e22bcd801ed7507b10eb188fbe2e1"` and replace the value with your calculated checksum
   - find the line `GRAYLOG_TRANSPORT_EMAIL_WEB_INTERFACE_URL: "http://192.168.1.8:9000/"` and change to your server's address
   - for the `GRAYLOG_TRANSPORT_EMAIL` lines, edit to match your working SMTP server details to allow for email notifications